MicrosoftDocs/cpp-docs/docs/overview/2019/what-s-new-for-visual-cpp-in-visual-studio.md

 - Implementation of additional C++17 and C++20 library features and correctness fixes.
 For detailed information, see [C++ Conformance Improvements in Visual Studio 2019](../cpp-conformance-improvements.md).

-- Improvements to `std::variant` to make it more optimizer-friendly, resulting in better generated code.
-Code inlining is now much better with `std::visit`.

 - Clang-Format has been applied to the C++ Standard Library headers for improved readability.

-- Improved throughput when several standard library features are compiled using `if constexpr`.

-- Optimized the standard library physical design to avoid compiling parts of the standard library not #include'd, cutting in half the build time of an empty file that includes only \<vector>.

-- With the advent of the Just My Code stepping feature, we no longer need to provide bespoke machinery for `std::function` and `std::visit` to achieve the same effect.
-Removing that machinery largely has no user-visible effects, except that the compiler will no longer produce diagnostics that indicate issues on line 15732480 or 16707566 of <type_traits> or <variant>.
+- Because Visual Studio now supports Just My Code for C++, the Standard Library no longer needs to provide the custom machinery for `std::function` and `std::visit` to achieve the same effect.
+Removing that machinery largely has no user-visible effects, except that the compiler will no longer produce diagnostics that indicate issues on line 15732480 or 16707566 of \<type_traits> or \<variant>.

-## Performance/throughput fixes
+## Performance/throughput improvements in the compiler and Standard Library

 - Build throughput improvements, including the way the linker handles File I/O, and link time in PDB type merging and creation.